BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 <Playground id="#H1LRZ3#98" title="Basic usage" description="Basic scenarios with GreasedLine." />
 <Playground id="#H1LRZ3#21" title="Transforming a GreasedLine mesh" description="Translate, rotate or scale your line mesh." />

+## Dispose a GreasedLine

+Please note that the `dispose` function doesn't dispose the material created for the line by default.
+You have to set the `disposeMaterialAndTextures` parameter to `true` in the `dispose` function if you want to dispose the associated material and textures as well.

 ### GreasedLineMeshBuilderOptions

 You will find explanation of these options below this code snippet.